 The exhibition sugar in the ashes.
-Official Capacity is an attempt to redefine the concept of sculpture in light of questions relating to the physical and mental process of its creation and its relation to space in and of itself.
+Official Capacity is an attempt to redefine the concept of sculpture in light of questions relating to the physical and mental process of its creation and its relation to space.
 The new series of sculptures and sculptural collages created by Marlena Kudlicka for La BF15 takes the viewer back to the avant-garde tradition of constructivism and the subsequent practice of the Polish avant-garde.
 Nevertheless, in her way of understanding the particularity of sculpture and its function in space, the artist draws more deeply from the history and tradition of this medium.

 In past centuries, the intuitive human need for harmony guided the artists to inscribe their sculptures in a framework of physical architectural.
-But some counterexamples lead us to interpret sculpture as a gesture of emancipation, even of perversion.
+But some counterexamples lead us to interpret sculpture as a gesture of emancipation.

 This is particularly true of the figures sculpted by Michelangelo for the marble tomb of Giuliano de’ Medici (also known as Dusk and Dawn), whose size seems disproportionate to the figures’ pedestal, or of the monumental work by Auguste Rodin, The Gate of Hell, which takes the form of an eponymous architectural element.

 These historical detours introduce us to the work of Marlena Kudlicka as if to the shaping of a conscious artistic strategy, involving the appropriation of the space in which a given sculpture functions.